raishasiddika15-ctrl/more-than-a-pantry/more-than-a-pantry-starter/docs/project-requirements.md

 | 4 | Volunteer Sign-Up | List opportunities and collect interest | Not Started |
 | 5 | Impact Section | Show stats, stories, and community outcomes | Not Started |

-## Open Technical Decisions

-- What platform will be used for final build?
-- What donation provider will the client approve?
-- Who will maintain the website after launch?
-- Should volunteer sign-up be a form, calendar, or email contact flow?
-- Does the client want a newsletter integration?

 ## Design Requirements